FIWARE/tutorials.Time-Series-Data/README.md

 grafana:
     image: grafana/grafana
     depends_on:
-        - crate-db
+        - cratedb
     ports:
         - "3003:3000"
     environment:
         - GF_INSTALL_PLUGINS=crate-datasource,grafana-clock-panel,grafana-worldmap-panel
 ```

-The `quantum-leap` container is listening on one port:
+The `quantumleap` container is listening on one port:

 -   The Operations for port for QuantumLeap - `8668` is where the service will
     be listening for notifications from the Orion context broker